We are Companions on a Journey

 At St Columba’s we want the children to have a love of reading.
 Children are helped to develop a love of reading and, in turn, to become skilful and imaginative writers.
 Reading is taught through interactive activities and guided groups as well as on an individual basis.
 Children are taught a wide range of strategies to decode and make sense of texts, including phonics.
 We depend on parents to support children with daily home reading.

 We are successful in teaching children phonics to help them learn to read and spell.
-We use Letters and Sounds and Phonics Play resources.
+We use Read Write Inc in school.
 We try to make it as fun as possible.
 Our children have phonics lessons daily, the children are put into ability groups and are taught with other children who are working at their level.

 How to help your child at home

 Working at home with your child is a very important part of helping them to learn to read and spell.
 Here are a few tips to help

 Practice the reading of the sounds brought home in your child's sound wallets

 Find objects around your home that contain that sound